Franklin Canyon Park: Flora and fauna

 Franklin Canyon is rich in plant life.
 Chaparral, shady grassland meadows and oak woodlands are found in the park.
 Also within the park's boundaries are sycamore, redwood and walnut trees, along with non-native pine and cedar.
 A vast array of wildflowers grow here.

 The park is home to a variety of indigenous wildlife such as frogs, rabbits, squirrels, rats, mice, snakes, cougars, gray foxes, coyotes, and bobcats.
 Known as a bird watcher's delight, great horned owls, as many as seven species of hawk can be found here, and even eagles.
-And of course there are the ducks, including Mandarins and Wood ducks.
+Also found are ducks, including Mandarins and Wood ducks.
 Franklin Canyon is part of the Pacific Flyway and as a result the resident bird species often share company with neo-tropical migrants and other transient species, such as Canada geese.

 Activities

 Popular activities are hiking, cycling, picnicking and bird watching.
 Park staff lead regularly scheduled hikes.
-In spite of the famous lake, swimming and fishing are not permitted.
+Swimming and fishing are not permitted.
 The park conducts natural history programs at the Sooky Goldman Nature Center, and the William O. Douglas Outdoor Classroom.

 Located directly adjacent to Franklin Park is the headquarters of the conservation organization TreePeople.
 TreePeople also offers organized hikes, as well as tree care workshops and themed festivals.